 For the two features I cover in my half of this review we get some very good input.
 Kat Ellinger pontificates on Mora Tau’s odd (accidental?) place in zombie movie lore, and when she loops off into a tangent it soon curves around and proves its relevance to the topic at hand.
 Just like Kim Newman, Ellinger has raconteur genes — she’s able to talk extemporaneously and free-associate without losing her way (a jealous commentator is writing these words).

 Adding personality to the commentary and essay mix is almost required for these pictures, as academic analysis can only go so far.
 What’s mostly missing from the historical record are personal accounts of exactly how frantically they were filmed, with the actors filming on set only five or six days.
 We don’t need explanations for why the cast of Mora Tau is sometimes caught in awkward pauses and unscripted stage waits — the cast may have only met each other a few minutes before, without rehearsal.
 We can only guess at the filming short-cuts of directors like Cahn and Sears, that enabled them to shoot so much so fast.
-The triumph was not making a masterpiece, but just getting the script onto film.
+The triumph was just getting the script onto film.

 Taking the ‘Cold War Creatures’ title literally may not the best idea, insisting that Katzman’s films are a deep well of cultural riches… when they’re more like a thin layer of tasty chocolate.
 Emma Westwood and Cerise Howard’s commentary on The Giant Claw takes a humorous direction, getting a flurry of bird jokes out of the way up top but still acknowledging that the film’s real takeaway is fun, in the form of grade-Z filmmaking inanities.